Lakena

 The pulaka pits are located on Lake na as the Nanumeans want the main island of Nanumea to remain mosquito free.
-Pul aka is grown in large pits of composted soil below the water table.
+Pulaka is grown in large pits of composted soil below the water table.
 During World War II the people of Nanumea moved to Lakena so that the American forces could build an airfield on Nanumea.

+Lakena is also home to one of Nanumea's many fishing spots, Te Tongo Pond.